 This guidance is for England

+It is an offence to transport any horse in a way that causes or is likely to cause it unnecessary suffering.
 Horses must not be transported unless they are fit for the intended journey.

 Vehicles used for the transport of horses must be designed, constructed, maintained and operated so as to avoid injury and suffering, and to ensure the safety of the animals.
 For example, vehicles must have non-slip floors, no sharp projections, and have adequate space to allow the horses to stand in their normal position.
 During transport, a competent person must accompany horses, and a valid passport must accompany each horse.

-For the purposes of this guidance, 'horse' includes pony, donkey, ass, mule, and hinny.
+For the purposes of this guidance, 'horse' includes pony, donkey, ass, mule and hinny.

 Horses must be accompanied by their horse passport at all times during transportation (except in emergency situations).
 The person with primary responsibility for the horse must have the passport made available to them if they are not the owner.